 In part because I already have some experience in consciously renouncing certain habits in order to gain other habits – according to the ancient tradition of yoga – I have an idea as to the resulting possibilities when one undertakes to discipline the mind and body.
 I was very proud of those men, but I confess the envy was more from imagining the exhilaration of suspending all my duties for the time being and surrendering myself to the Universe, practicing the acceptance of all that comes my way while insisting upon nothing more than my barefoot promise to reach the shrine.

 That is why beholding the makarajyothi, the ‘miraculous’ lights arising from the hilltop exactly at the time the stars of Sagittarius begin their northward ascent, would be taken for no more than the symbolism found in any ritual.
 The fact that the lights are indeed man-made – bereft of miracles in what many have called a ‘fraud’ – would make no difference: I should think that the result of my effort would be measured by the devotion to my mission of maturity in life, in having dedicated myself for one month of accepting that I am limited to choosing my actions, but not their results, which are delivered by an Order I do not control, an order of which I am indivisibly a part.

 But that is not necessarily the vision for every one of the millions of people who partake in acts of faith every day, who might even do so superstitiously, out of fear of that very same uncontrollable Order.
-And it is certainly not how many of binary logic see such acts of devotion, ridiculing them, unaware of the reason behind ritual, regardless of whether the vision behind them is one of faith or of superstition.
+And it is certainly not how many of binary logic see such acts of devotion, ridiculing them, unaware of the logic of faith, the reason behind ritual, regardless of whether the vision behind it is one of faith or of superstition.
 Or worse: there are those that categorically disregard all religions as the same ignorance.